mobikylym/Allure-Test-Controller/README-en.md

 - **Severity**: Indicates the severity of the test case.
 By default in Allure, the options are: "trivial", "minor", "normal", "critical" and "blocker".
 Free input is available.
 If you leave the field empty, "normal" will be indicated.

-- **Epic + Story + Feature**: Names of the corresponding entities.
+- **Epic + Feature + Story**: Names of the corresponding entities.
 They serve to divide test cases in the report by functionality.

 - **Tags (comma-delimited)**: Specifies tags for the test case.